brentongunning/rust-sv/README.md

 # Known limitations

 This library should not be used for consensus code because its validation checks are incomplete.

-# Comparison with other Rust libraries

-*rust-bitcoin* - rust-sv has no ties to rust-bitcoin.
-This library can do everything rust-bitcoin can do and more for Bitcoin SV.

-*parity-bitcoin* - The parity Bitcoin client is a full node in Rust.
-Its code is more full-featured and also more complex.

-*bitcrust* - The bitcrust project is strong in some areas and lacking in others.
-The two projects could be used together.

 # License